HaAnh18/uploadDemoCode/README.md

 - The `uploadFile` function handles the file upload

+- Constructs file path and reads its binary contents.

-- It extracts data from the request body and file
+- It extracts data from the request body and file, including content type.

 - It would check the file type based on its extension.
-If the extension is `pdf` the type is set to `File`; otherwise it's set to `Image`
+If the extension is `pdf` the type is set to `File`; otherwise it's set to `Image`.

 - The data is then used to create a new document in the `File` collection using `File.create`.